iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 4 reviews"/>
 </p>

+> Really good.
+Had a little trouble with the app finding the available provider, but otherwise really beneficial.
+Prevented a trip to urgent care.<br> :date: __2021-07-19 02:39:18__

+> Always a great experience with the platform and the providers I've chosen... my only issue is that the app warns me that it's optimized for Wi-Fi, and I usually leave home to do my appts on a 5G phone, so there are sometimes connectivity challenges.<br> :date: __2021-07-17 20:51:49__

 > Getting any assistance with mental help is almost impossible in my area for adults.
 Having this app has been a lifesaver.<br> :date: __2021-07-08 00:34:57__